Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Goddess of Darkness (10)](https://retroachievements.org/achievement/6000)**
 _Steal a Red Jacket from and defeat Poltergeist, no instant death moves_

 Group 3 will face off against Poltergeist.
 Ensure that Locke/Gogo has the Sneak Ring equipped to double the steal chance.
 It is tough to steal and will be even more difficult for LLG runs where Locke is a low level.
+Cast Vanish on Poltergeist and have Gogo use the Dischord Lore to halve its level.
+This will make stealing much easier.
 Once the Red Jacket is successfully stolen, finish off the boss (without using instant death moves) to unlock this achievement.

 **![image](https://user-images.githubusercontent.com/120497130/223577083-2e0ca9cd-0067-47e4-b50d-9cfef0d20447.png)[Doomfiend (10)](https://retroachievements.org/achievement/7126)**
 _Defeat Doom and learn Forcefield, no instant death moves_